Chacma baboon: Adoption

 Chacma baboons have been observed to adopt orphaned young.

 Adoption behaviour has been observed in chacma baboons.
 Orphaned baboons whose mothers have died or disappeared are often too small to care for themselves.
 In one study of nine natural orphans and three introduced orphans, all but one orphan were adopted by another member of the troop.
-The individual that was not adopted was 16 months old, four months older than the next oldest orphan, and was old enough to survive on its own.
-Adoption behaviour includes sleeping close to the orphaned infant, grooming and carrying the orphan, and protecting it from harassment by other members of the troop.
+The individual that was not adopted was 16 months old and old enough to survive on its own.

+Adoption behaviour includes sleeping close to the orphaned infant, grooming and carrying the orphan, and protecting them from harassment by other members of the troop.
 Both males and females care for infants, and care does not depend on the infant's sex.
-Additionally, nearly all caregivers are pre-reproductive, only four or five years of age.
+Nearly all caregivers are pre-reproductive, only four or five years of age.
 The two major theories explaining this behavior are kin selection, in which caregivers take care of potentially related orphans, and parental practice, in which young baboons increase their own fitness by using an orphan to practice their own parenting skills.